Using DHIS2 to digitize COVID-19 response in Guinea-Bissau

 Laboratory testing is a key component of COVID-19 Surveillance, and an effective response requires having a system where data on suspected coronavirus cases, their contacts, and their testing results can all be seamlessly integrated.
 The situation in Guinea-Bissau at the start of this review was far from seamless.
 Lab data was entered in Excel and stored in Access databases that were not linked to the centralized health data system, and testing results were sent back to health facilities on paper forms, where they would need to be manually entered in order to be added to the national DHIS2 COVID-19 surveillance system.

 Saudigitus was asked to bridge the process gaps, and facilitate the integration of data between these different systems.
 The first step was to expand the DHIS2 COVID-19 system from contact tracing into the lab testing context.
-This was done by creating an “Index Case” app, which linked patient data with lab results, and allowed labs and health facilities to print COVID-19 test results directly from the DHIS2 system, and simplified the process of informing both patients and health workers responsible for contact tracing of positive test results.
+This was done by creating an “Index Case” app, which linked patient data stored in DHIS2 Tracker with lab results, and allowed labs and health facilities to print COVID-19 test results directly from the DHIS2 system, and simplified the process of informing both patients and health workers responsible for contact tracing of positive test results.

 Challenges coming and going: Validation of negative test results, and pre-filled traveler data at Ports of Entry